KISRDevelopment/Full-Stack-Dev/development_tools.rst

 Below are a list of important commands that you should be comfortable with.

 - | ls
-  | Lists the contant of the current directory
+  | Lists the contents of the current directory
   | possible usage:
   | ``ls -a`` to list all files and directory including hiding directory or ``dotfiles``
   | ``ls -l`` to list the files and directory with more information about their permissions, owner, group that owns it, disk size and creation date